At the weekend I had a 3-day conference organised by TwoBuffGirls, Bropocalypse!

 This also correlates to the study recently published on previous Biggest Loser contestants:

-The contestants have to continually eat less and less food in order to maintain their weight.
+The contestants have to continually eat less and less food to maintain their weight.

 Weight loss leads to a decrease in activity levels.